Frequently Asked Questions

 Service dogs work 24 hours, seven days per week.
 As a result, and in consideration of the hard and dedicated work that these dogs put in on behalf of their owners, they are usually retired by the age of 10 or 11 years.
-At that time, the disabled individual will receive a new service dog, but may chose to keep the original dog for the remainder of its life since the bond between the disabled person and the dog - and the entire family - is generally very strong.
+At that time, the disabled individual may receive a new service dog, but may chose to keep the original dog for the remainder of its life since the bond between the disabled person and the dog - and the entire family - is generally very strong.

 When the government bill to provide funds for veterans to receive service dogs is enacted, will Vets Helping Heroes no longer need private donations?